A-Z Of Breastfeeding

 - Place a cold compress or a bag of peas on your achy breasts.
 It can help to relieve your pain.

-Please note that if you feel flu-ish or have a fever, and your breast is hard to touch, red and swollen, you may have mastitis.
+Please note that if you feel flu-ish or have a fever, and your breast is hard to touch, red and swollen, you may have an infection or mastitis.
 This can be painful and may require anti-inflammatories or antibiotics to clear.
 It’s best to seek medical advice.

-Contrary to popular belief you can continue to nurse your baby on the infected breast or express the milk as the infection is in the tissue of the breast, not the milk-ducts.
+It is recommended that you continue to nurse your baby on the infected breast or express the milk as the infection is in the tissue of the breast, not the milk-ducts.
 Feeding your little one won’t harm him, and it’s good for you.
 A build-up of milk can further exacerbate your condition and cause greater discomfort.

 Breastfeeding essentials